JillAshey/Ashey_Barott_Lab_Notebook/posts/2025-09-03-CoralNet-Benthic-Quadrat-Photo-Annotation.md

 Other labels that may be used could be [PocDam](https://www.marinelifephotography.com/corals/cauliflower/pocillopora-damicornis.htm) (Pocillopora damicornis, now Pocillopora acuta; hard coral), [zoanthid](https://www.waikikiaquarium.org/experience/animal-guide/invertebrates/zoanthids/) (other invertebrates), or [LPurp](https://www.marinelifephotography.com/corals/faviidae/leptastrea-purpurea.htm) (Leptastrea purpurea; hard coral).
 These will be much less common.

 If you can't figure out how to label a point, send it to me or label it as Unk (Unknown).
+Some of the images or image features may be grainy or difficult to see, but do the best you can!